KARTHIKJINKALA/React-Tasks/UseCallback/vite-project/README.md

 useCallback(()=>,[])

 when to use useCallback():-
-1.When you have a function that is beingpassed as an prop to a child component 2.When you hava a function that is being passed as an callback to a parent component 3.When you hava an fucntion that is being used in a useEffect Hook
+1.When you have a function that is being passed as an prop to a child component 2.When you hava a function that is being passed as an callback to a parent component 3.When you hava an fucntion that is being used in a useEffect Hook